4 New York women that we simply can’t resist

-Earlier this week we profiled the curious factors that inspire our attraction to famous fictional New York Men, and now we’re doing the same for the ladies.
+Earlier this week we profiled the curious factors that inspire our attraction to famous fictional New York men, and now we’re doing the same for New York women.
 Hopefully, the process draws out not only the best culture of our city – worthy of an Ohlala date night – but also reminds us of the great legacy of romance and character that New Yorkers truly do admire in each other.

 That pint-sized, whimsical blonde strutting down the street seems to be the only person that gets heads turning even in such an eclectic place as the Upper East Side.
 Amongst her group of powerhouse friends, Carrie’s love life grabs the audience’s attention because of that same combination of open-mindedness and vulnerability that makes her an interesting writer.
 Despite her romantic twists and turns through awkwardness, and infidelity, Carrie seems to always have that sixth sense of knowing who that ‘one’ is for her.
 Her ability to emerge through the confusion of romance in New York and convince us that there might just be a happily ever after is her most enticing quality.
 Bradshaw would give Ohlala a shot for the experience and get a better taste of what’s out there.